jhaakma/fishing/README.md

-# Fishing
+# Ultimate Fishing
-A Fishing mod for Morrowind
+Adds a new fishing mechanic to Morrowind.
+See the [wiki](https://github.com/jhaakma/fishing/wiki) for more details.

 ## To do
 - Fishing rods